aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/using-truetype-fonts/installing-truetype-fonts-on-linux/_index.md

 - Copy .TTF and .TTC files from a Windows machine onto your Linux machine
 - Install a TrueType font package, such as *msttcorefonts*

-## Copying Fonts from a Windows Machine
+## Copy Fonts from a Windows Machine

 An easy and quick way to get TrueType fonts on a Linux system is to copy .TTF and .TTC files from the C:\Windows\Fonts directory on a Windows machine to some directory on your Linux machine.
 You do not need to install or register these fonts on Linux in any way; you just need to specify the location of the fonts using the [FontSettings](https://apireference.aspose.com/words/cpp/class/aspose.words.fonts.font_settings/) class in Aspose.Words.